mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent.md

 ### Step 4: Onboard the agent

 The first operation is onboarding of the agent.
-This creates a client secret which is used for the communication with MindSphere.
+This creates a client secret which is used for the communication with {{site.productname}}.

 This data is stored by default in the .mc folder in your application if you don't change the base path in the constructor of the agent.